openstack/neutron-specs/specs/rocky/neutron-inter.rst

 Note that the order between A1/A2/B1/B2 can vary, but the result is
-unchanged: at least one of the two Neutron instances will eventually confirm that the interconnection has been defined on both side symmetrically, and the interconnection setup phase will ultimate proceed on both sides (see :ref:`details`).
+unchanged: at least one of the two Neutron instances will eventually confirm that the interconnection has been defined on both side symmetrically, and the interconnection setup phase will ultimately proceed on both sides (see :ref:`details`).

 When more than two OpenStack deployments, or more than two OpenStack regions,